What is Genetic Cancer Screening?

 Schedule an Appointment

-If you’re interested in cancer genetic counseling and screening, schedule an appointment at Carnegie Women’s Health.
-Contact our New York City offices by calling (315) 628-7063 or request your appointment online.
+If you’re interested in cancer genetic counseling and screening in New York state, schedule an appointment at Carnegie Women’s Health.
+Contact our New York, NY offices by calling (315) 628-7063 or request your appointment online.

 Frequently Asked Questions

 Is it worth it to get genetic testing for cancer?

 Genetic testing isn’t perfect, but it can be very beneficial in determining your risk for developing certain types of cancer.
 This helps your doctors understand how often to screen for this type of cancer, which can help you detect it early.